Tenants' Security Deposit Rights in South Carolina

 South Carolina landlords have two options if they sell the rental property:

-- Return the security deposit owed directly to the tenant and notify the purchaser in writing that the landlord has returned the security deposit to the tenant.
+- Return the security deposit owed directly to the tenant and notify the new buyer in writing that the landlord has returned the security deposit to the tenant.

 - Transfer the security deposit to the buyer and notify the tenant in writing that the new owner of the property is now in possession of their security deposit.